 He taught Muslims to delay the sahur (the pre-dawn meal before fasting) till a little before Dawn Prayer and not to delay the iftar (the meal to break the fast) after the call to Sunset Prayer so that no unnecessary strain is laid on the fasting person by prolonging the fast time.

-During travel in Ramadan, the Prophet would either fast or break his fast; and he allowed his companions to choose between the two, according to their ability.
+During travel in Ramadan, Prophet Muhammad would either fast or break his fast; and he allowed his companions to choose between the two, according to their ability.

 Similarly during times of heat or thirst they were permitted to cool themselves by pouring water on the head, and the Prophet himself did so.